 The Ontario Liberal Party (the "OLP") is committed to fostering and sustaining an inclusive, diverse, equitable, safe and accessible workplace that is respectful and conducive to both positive morale and productivity.
-To that end, the OLP is committed to providing a workplace free from discrimination, harassment and violence.
+To that end, the OLP is committed to providing a workplace free from discrimination, harassment and violence, where every individual is treated with dignity.
 It is the policy of the OLP to take every reasonable step to: